getsentry/gitbot/README.md

 The GCR instances have these environments defined:

 - DEPLOY_SSH_KEY: Contents of private key.
-Don't pase the key in GCR but use `key_to_clipboard.sh` to format it correctly.
+Don't paste the key directly in GCR but use `key_to_clipboard.sh` first to format it correctly.
 - DEPLOY_REPO:
   - `git@github.com:getsentry/getsentry` for production
   - `git@github.com:getsentry/getsentry-test-repo` for staging